Overview – |Ai-|Ais Richtersveld TP

 - The world's richest area for succulent plants

-- Off-the-beaten track destination with great wilderness appeal
+- Off-the-beaten-track destination with great wilderness appeal

-- Adventurous destination for 4x4 enthusiasts
+- Adventurous destination for 4WD and hiking enthusiasts

 - Self-catering accommodation on the South Africa side and a selection of options on the Namibian side